-The reflected signal received by radar fluctuates due to the reflections of the target’s radar cross-section (RCS) with complexed formed surface.
+The received signal level from the target fluctuates due to reflections that occur due to complex formed surfaces across the target’s radar cross-section (RCS).
 The Swerling models (I – V), based on the Chi-square probability distribution with specific degrees of freedom, are used to describe the statistical properties of the radar cross-section of complex objects:

 – Swerling I model, a Chi-square distribution with two degrees of freedom, applies to a target consisting of many independent scatterers of roughly equal areas like airplanes, where the radar cross-section is constant from pulse to pulse in a single scan, but varies independently from scan to scan.
 The Swerling I model is a good model to use for a surveillance radar.